E3SM-Project/Omega/components/omega/doc/devGuide/MachEnv.md

 As a class that is basically a container for the environment parameters, the implementation is a simple class with several scalar data members and the retrieval/creation functions noted above.
-To track all defined environments, a c++ map container is used to pair a name with a pointer to a defined environment.
+To track all defined environments, a c++ map container is used to pair a name with each defined environment.